win-acme/win-acme/docs/manual/advanced-use/examples/apache.md

 ### Pro tip
-If you don't want to have to specify the path for the `.pem` files each time, you can edit `settings.config` in the program directory and set the `DefaultPemFilesPath` option.
+If you don't want to have to specify the path for the `.pem` files each time, you can edit `settings.json` in the program directory and set the `DefaultPemFilesPath` option.

 ## Configuring Apache